-In rare cases, kittens, or cats with a rare disorder called Pica, may attempt to eat the litter.
+In some cases, kittens, or cats with a rare disorder called Pica, may attempt to eat the litter.
 If you think your cat may have swallowed a considerable amount of litter, do contact your vet.

 If dust is a concern for you, you can find formulas that are intended to be dust-free or low in dust.
 What the dust is actually made of can also be a consideration.
-Basically, it can be food-based dust from corn or wheat, or mineral-based from clay or silica.
+Basically, it can be food-based dust from corn or wheat or mineral-based from clay or silica.
 Some cats may be allergic to either kind.

 You should opt for cat litter that absorbs odor rather than masking it.
 Scented litters usually do the latter, surrounding the litterbox with some kind of floral scent.

 Cats have a sensitive sense of smell.
 They will notice if the box is dirty, even if all you can smell is the air freshener in the litter.
 Some cats may even be bothered by a strong floral scent.
 As a rule, it’s usually best to stick to unscented good-quality litter and make sure the box is cleaned as often as possible.

 The accumulated waste produced by used kitty litter can have a significant environmental impact.
-Disposing of litter by either flushing it down the toilet, or dumping it in bags inside trash bins, is not very earth-friendly, yet with many types of litter those are your only options.
+Disposing of litter by either flushing it down the toilet, or dumping it in bags inside trash bins, is not very earth-friendly, yet with many types of litter, those are your only options.
 If you have access to a garden, you can opt for a “greener” solution by switching to plant-based litter, to be disposed of in the compost pile.
 This solution can only work with organic matter, i.e. litter made of wheat, corn or some other plant material.